exploratory-io/book/import/json.md

 On the left hand side, you an see JSON Tree and you can select red table icon for importing data.

+You can configure the following properties for the JSON Tree.
+* Max Tree Depth: How deep you want to show the tree structure.
+If your JSON tree structure is deep and you want to see the deeper levels, increase this.
+If you increase this, it may take time to load the tree.
+* Max List Size:  How many list items to show in the tree.
+If you want to see more list items in the list data type in your JSON tree, increase this.
+If you increase this, it may take time to load the tree.

 ## 4. Column Selection

 On top of input parameters, you can also use checkboxes on the preview table to include/exclude columns. if you uncheck the checkboxes on the columns, these columns are excluded when you save the data.